 - Schönbauer, Sarah and Müller, Ruth (2019) A risky object?
 The politics of ascribing health and environmental risks to microplastics in German media.
 The Social Life of Plastic Conference.
 Cambridge University.

 - Schönbauer, Sarah (2018) “An invisible threat” – Representations of microplastics in German media.
 Micro2018.
 Fate and Impacts of Microplastics.
 Lanzarote

 - Schönbauer, S. (2018) At least a little bit of stability.
 How scientists do identity work in contemporary life sciences, presentation at EASST Conference, Lancaster

-- Schönbauer, S. (2017) “And everybody was drinking Gin Tonic” On imaginations of scientific identities – now and then, presentation at the STS Austria Workshop on “Community and Identity in Contemporary Technoscience”, Vienna
+- Schönbauer, S. (2017) “And everybody was drinking Gin Tonic” On imaginations of scientific identities – now and then, presentation at the MCTS Austria Workshop on “Community and Identity in Contemporary Technoscience”, Vienna

 - Müller, R. and Schönbauer, S. (2016) A Lab of One’s Own?
 On Becoming an Independent Researcher in the Accelerated Academy, presentation at the “Accelerated Academy” Conference, Centre for Science and Technology Studies (CWTS), Leiden